asifali-bio/plant/Visualizations/README.md

   - Uses a perceptually uniform viridis color scale
   - Each species shares the same gradient
   - Color transitions from yellow to dark blue
+  - Dark blue regions tend to be visually enriched for differentiation between species
+  - Yellow regions tend to highlight more broadly shared or less differentiated patterns
+  - The ordering is determined by the underlying R visualization workflow and preserved as-is

 ---